Health insurance in China: Rural Cooperative Medical System

-New Rural Co-operative Medical Scheme (2002–present)
+New Rural Co-operative Medical Scheme (2002–2016)

-As the old Rural Co-operative Medical Scheme (RCMS) ended, the need for affordable healthcare became urgent in rural China.
+The system of people's communes ended in the early 1980s.
+Farmers began to work independently on land allocated to them by their villages and production brigades were replaced by village unions.
+Village unions did not have the financial capacity or ability to mobilize other resources the way that production brigades had.
+Among the results of this, the RCMS dissolved and healthcare stations were privatized.

+As RCMS ended, 900 million rural people became uninsured.
 The New Rural Co-operative Medical Care Scheme (NRCMS) was established to overhaul the healthcare system, particularly intended to make it more affordable for the rural poor.
 The NRCMS was initially outlined in Decisions on the strengthening of the rural health system issued in 2002 by CCP Central Committee, the highest decision-making authority in China.
 Pilots started in 2003, followed by fast expansion.
 By 2008, more than 90% of total population was enrolled in NRCMS.
-In 2016, China's government decided to merge NRCMS with Urban Residents Basic Medical Scheme (URBMS) to create a universal basic medical scheme.

-NRCMS is a voluntary insurance scheme subsidized by local and central government.
+NRCMS a voluntary insurance scheme subsidized by local and central government.
 NRCMS differs from RCMS in the following perspectives: Administration and risk-pooling is set at county level, much higher than NRCMS's village level.
 Funds of NRCMS are provided by local and central government (for poorer regions) together, which contrasts with the old RCMS that was almost completely funded by the Chinese government and extended universally across all parts of China.
 NRCMS covers expense in all level public healthcare facilities, though the rate varies by regions and by type of facilities, while RCMS provided access to the barefoot doctors only.